chungg/chungg.github.io/_posts/2018-01-04-dammit-python-threads.markdown

 100 loops, best of 3: 4.31 ms per loop
 {% endhighlight %}

-a similar result happens when interacting with a local redis.
+A similar result happens when interacting with a local redis.
 I/O in this case should be less significant as it's now interacting with an in-memory service:

 {% highlight python %}
 # single-threaded
 timeit executor(read_work_write_redis, [(client, f) for f in files], 1)